 How do you get a seat at Oktoberfest?

 Admission to Oktoberfest and entrance to the tents, if they have room, is free.
 When I went with Mrs. TT we arrived at the Schottenhamel tent at 9 am and we were able to find a couple seats, although it was still very busy.
 If you are going with a group larger than six then I’d definitely recommend reserving a table.
 Some tents are bigger than others and busier than others.
 We spent the most time in Schottenhamel but I recommend going early and checking the others out.
 While they all serve beer, each has their own vibe.
-Go early, you won’t be judged for drinking excessively before noon:)
+Go early, you won’t be judged for drinking excessively before noon.

 Munich has 6 different main breweries that have tents at Oktoberfest: Lowenbrau, Spaten, Paulaner, Hofbrau, Hacker-Schorr and Augustiner.
 Augustiner is most popular with local Muenchners.

 Thrifty Tip #1: You do not need a reservation for a table but the later in the day you go, the less likely you are to find a spot.
 Ask nicely if you see people have space at a table.
 Companies reserve tables but do not show up, this is the best way to snag a table for four hours or so.

 Oktoberfest annual attendance is more than six million and most of them are Germans.
 Don’t let that hold you back though.
-Most the germans we met spoke english as well as we did, even if they did it with a strange British accent.
+Most the Germans we met spoke english as well as we did.
 Oktoberfest is all about meeting new people, and the beer does most of the work for you.

 If you are going with a group larger than six people, you should reserve a table in advance.
 This is slightly more complicated.
 Usually, the beer tents gather all requests during January and February; and allocate the beer tent tables in March.
 You can book directly at each tent’s website.